Arjunpanicker2005/Traffic-sign-recogniton/README.md

 - Preprocessing of images (resizing, normalization, and augmentation)
 - Training a YOLOv8 model for sign detection and classification
 - Evaluation of model performance using accuracy and loss metrics
-- Real-time traffic sign detection and classification using video streams

 ## Dataset
 The [GTSRB dataset]contains over 50,000 images of traffic signs belonging to 43 classes.
 Each image is labeled with the corresponding traffic sign type.